-In this article, I will cover the details and structure of the 1st edition of Smart India Hackathon in the year, 2017.
-I will also share my personal experience being part of a team and performing in the onsite regionals at Sri Krishna Engineering College, Coimbatore.
-I was a member of the team “BreakThrough”, representing the Kalyani Government Engineering College.
-We were selected for the onsite regionals for the problem statement titled “Monitoring migratory bird population in India” for the Ministry of Environment, Forests and Climate Change.
+In this article, I will cover the details and structure of the 1st edition of the Smart India Hackathon (SIH) in the year, 2017.
+I will also share my personal experience being part of a team and performing in the onsite regionals at Sri Krishna Engineering College, Coimbatore, India.

 This is the first round where students from colleges all over India, first select 2 to 3 candidate problems to address from the different problem statements proposed by the Departments of the Central Government.
 From each college, usually 3 to 4 teams comprising of around 6 members each, need to submit their project proposal/idea in the form of a presentation, through the SIH online portal.
 The presentation should contain the following sections.

-- Use-case diagram: It is one of the Unified Modeling Language tools, specifically seen in Software Engineering.
-This is used to represent our proposed system in terms of resources, actors and type of actions and relationships between them (like one-one, one-to-many)
+Use-case diagram: It is one of the Unified Modeling Language tools, specifically seen in Software Engineering.
+This is used to represent our proposed system in terms of resources, actors and types of actions, and relationships between them (like one-one, one-to-many)

-- Technology Stack: It is a list of tools, software, frameworks, programming languages, databases, which we will need to build the proposed application.
+Technology Stack: It is a list of tools, software, frameworks, programming languages, and databases, which we will need to build the proposed application.